-As CBD becomes a larger topic for discussion, we feel that it would be irresponsible for us to remain silent on this issue.
-Unfortunately, there is not enough time to fully discuss these complex issues with everyone.
-We hope this information will be of value to you.
+As CBD becomes a larger topic for discussion, we think that it is important to provide some general information on this page, since there is not enough time to fully discuss these complex issues with everyone who asks.
+Hopefully this information will be of value to you.

 FINOLA produces a lot of CBD

 For more that a decade, FINOLA and other European hemp varieties have been used for the commercial production of cannabidiol (CBD) in Europe.
 These extracts were used to launch the initial marketing of CBD in the US, well before the first farm bill passed in 2014.
 Since US hemp production was not very well developed until a few years after 2014, US hemp market still rely on CBD extracts from Europe.